slimtoolkit/slim/README.md

 Example: docker run -d -u "your-user-name" -p 8000:8000 your-minified-docker-image-name

 Note that you should be able to avoid including /etc/passwd if you are ok with using UIDs instead of text user name in the -u parameter to docker run.

-Option 2:

-Don't add an explicit USER statement in your Dockerfile.

 ## BUILD PROCESS